 In terms of additional risk factor categories, there can be other risk factors that might lead to enhanced due diligence.
 It is rather individual to certain types of organizations or financial institutions.
 This includes private and correspondent banking for example.
 Hence, they are naturally more prone to money laundering than others.

 EDD also takes into consideration all relevant negative media related to the account holder.
-An official document or a post made on the Internet, any information pertaining to money laundering or financial crime forms the part of the examination.
+An official document or a post made on the Internet, any information about money laundering or financial crime forms part of the examination.